 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The financial statements of the North Dakota University System's component units were not audited in accordance with Government Auditing Standards.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit and the reports of other auditors provide a reasonable basis for our opinions.

-The actuary for the North Dakota Teachers' Fund for Retirement has determined the Fund's unfunded actuarial accrued liability is approximately \$459 million at June 30, 2007.
+The actuary for the North Dakota Teachers' Fund for Retirement has determined the Fund's unfunded actuarial accrued liability is approximately \$421 million at June 30, 2008.
 The funding for the actuarial accrued liabilities is predicated on employer and employee funding rates mandated by North Dakota statutes.
-The actuary has determined that the current statutory contribution rates are insufficient to amortize the unfunded actuarial accrued liability over any period of time, based on the current actuarial assumptions, unless there are sufficient actuarial gains in the future to offset the recent investment losses.
+The actuary has determined that the current statutory contribution rates will amortize the unfunded actuarial accrued liability over 57 years, based on the current actuarial assumptions, unless there are sufficient actuarial gains in the future to offset the recent investment losses.

-The actuary for the North Dakota Public Employees Retirement System has determined the Fund's unfunded actuarial accrued liability is approximately \$107 million at June 30, 2007.
+The actuary for the North Dakota Public Employees Retirement System has determined that the Fund's unfunded actuarial accrued liability is approximately \$128 million at June 30, 2008.
 The funding for the actuarial accrued liabilities is predicated on employer and employee funding rates mandated by North Dakota statutes.
-The actuary has determined that the current statutory contribution rates are insufficient to meet the actuarially determined requirement for the following fiscal year.
+The actuary has determined that the current statutory contribution rates are insufficient to meet the actuarially determined requirement, based upon the current assumptions, unless there are sufficient actuarial gains in the future to offset the recent investment losses.

-In our opinion, based on our audit and the reports of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the State of North Dakota, as of June 30, 2007, and the respective changes in financial position and cash flows, where applicable, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the reports of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the State of North Dakota, as of June 30, 2008, and the respective changes in financial position and cash flows, where applicable, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.